-- Buildings shall be oriented toward public street, pedestrian pathways, or public open spaces to create a strong presence and encourage activity along the street frontage. - Solution 3.6, 2000 Street Street frontage requirements (see Figure 3.5, Streets with Frontage Requirements), and buildings shall comply with the frontage type requirement specified for the applicable planning area in Section 3.4.
+- Buildings shall be oriented toward public street, pedestrian pathways, or public open spaces to create a strong presence and encourage activity along the street frontage. - " Certain zones have street frontage requirements (see Figure 3.5, Streets with Frontage Requirements), and buildings shall comply with the frontage type requirement specified for the applicable planning area in Section 3.4.
 Furthermore, the design of the frontage shall comply with the frontage type standards provided in Section 3.6.2, Building Design.

-Example photo illustrating a public space created as part of adjacent development.
+Example of photo illustrating a public space created as part of adjacent development.

-- "" Buildings should be oriented to maximizefor energy efficiency, (e.g., to capturinge day-lighting, minimizinge heat gain, takeing advantage of prevailing breezes, and for natural ventilation). - There shall be an accessible, well-marked, and well-lit travel path of a minimum of four-feet in width provided between parking, buildings, and sidewalks.
+- "" Buildings should be oriented to maximizefor energy efficiency. (e.g., to capturinge day_lighting, minimizinge heat gain, takeing advantage of prevailing breezes, and_for natural ventilation). - There shall be an accessible, well-marked, and well-lit travel path of a minimum of four-feet in width provided between parking, buildings, and sidewalks.